-

 |

 Medical First Response (MFR) agencies in Alberta such as fire departments and other community based volunteer groups, share a valuable role in the care of patients before they arrive at a hospital.
-MFRs are key partners with Emergency Medical Services (EMS) in Alberta that provide timely aid to patients and assist EMS when requested.
-Alberta Health Services (AHS) has a responsibility to ensure patient care is delivered safely and is committed to ensuring responders are trained, prepared and supported to deliver that care.
-AHS and Alberta Health, in collaboration with an expert advisory panel have established a provincial model for Medical First Response.
+MFRs are key partners with ALTA Paramedic Health (ALTA) that provide timely aid to patients and assist paramedics when requested.
+ALTA has a responsibility to ensure patient care is delivered safely and is committed to ensuring responders are trained, prepared and supported to deliver that care.
+ALTA and the Government of Alberta, in collaboration with an expert advisory panel have established a provincial model for Medical First Response.
 The Alberta MFR Program includes:

 |